mk-pmb/anno-server-22/docs/cfg/as22.devdock/README.md

 How to install
 --------------

+If any step seems confusing or doesn't work right away, check its sub items.
+Some are for clarification or error handling.

 1. We assume you already have the correct DevDock version installed.
     If you're unsure, refer to the main install instructions.
 1. Open a shell for the anno server user in the DevDock project directory.